 Commuter Rail Positive Train Control (PTC)

 As part of a federal mandate passed by Congress in 2008, the MBTA is installing Positive Train Control (PTC) technology across all Commuter Rail lines.
-The goal is to have all hardware installed by December 2018 and to have the PTC system fully operational by the end of 2020.
+The goal is to have the PTC system fully operational by the end of 2020.

-PTC can automatically reduce a train’s speed or even stop it to avoid a collision or derailment.
-It will improve safety and reduce human error on the commuter rail.
+PTC will improve safety on Commuter Rail by automatically reducing a train’s speed or even stopping it to avoid a collision or derailment.

 The MBTA’s PTC system is designed to prevent: